CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 As the  virtual Desktop is completely isolated from the Internet, the only way to access data for analysis is utilizing a specific application called Data Gateway.
-This application will allow you to access encrypted data stored in SD Connect or in CSC repositories for sensitive data securely from your virtual Desktop.
+This application will allow you to access encrypted data stored in SD Connect or a specific dataset for which you have been granted access via SD Apply for re-use.
 Encrypted files will be **visible in read-only mode (similarly to opening a pdf file or streaming a YouTube video)**.
 This solution allows you to process large amounts of data without storing any copy on your virtual Desktop.

-How does Data Gateway work?
-The application opens a secure connection between your virtual Desktop and SD Connect.
-Moreover, Data Gateway can directly read data encrypted with the SD Connect or the Sensitive Data Services public encryption key, allowing you to securely access the original decrypted files inside the virtual Desktop.

 !!!
-None
+Note
     Only data encrypted with the Sensitive Data Services encryption key can be accessed in SD Desktop.
-If you try to access unencrypted data or files encrypted only with your public encryption key thsi will resut in an error.
+If you try to access unencrypted data or files encrypted only with your public encryption key this will resut in an error.
+If you experience any problem on Desktop launched before March 2022, please contact us at servicedesk@csc.fi (subject:sensitive data).

-### Accessing SD Connect data using Data Gateway
+### Accessing encrypted data stored in SD Connect using Data Gateway

-Once you are logged into your Desktop, you can access encrypted data stored in CSC services for sensitive data by following these steps:
+Once you signed in to your virtual Desktop, you can access encrypted data stored in CSC services for sensitive data by following these steps:

-* Open **Data Galway** (you can find the link to the application on your Desktop)
+* Open **Data Gateway** (you can find the application on your Desktop);

-* select the service from which you can access the data from (e.g. SD Connect)
+* select SD Connect;

 ![data gateway 1](https://user-images.githubusercontent.com/83574067/158361532-3cc06b71-1e17-482d-ab66-0b9c7362a4bf.png)

 * Insert your **CSC credentials** (username and password.
-Note: we disabled the copy/paste options for security reasons; thus you need to type in your password)
+Note: we disabled the copy/paste options for security reasons; thus you need to type in your password);

-* **Click on Login** and next clic on **Continue**
+* **Click on Login** and next clic on **Continue**;

 ![data gateway 2](https://user-images.githubusercontent.com/83574067/158361642-450de52e-b167-4492-baa3-6df63d19f7f9.png)

-* In the new window, at the end of the page, **Click on create Data Gateway**.
-The application will create a **new folder called Projects** accessible **from your Desktop or programmatically the terminal** to access the data.
+* In the new window, at the end of the page, click on **create Data Gateway**.
+The application will create a new folder called **Projects** accessible from your Desktop or programmatically the terminal.
 Next click on **Oper folder**.

 ![data gateway 3](https://user-images.githubusercontent.com/83574067/158361742-b23c50f7-cb82-4c84-88f3-d3ef6fe78bf1.png)